2000Arion/gsc-docs/CONTRIBUTING.md

 - content-preview: Feel free to contribute new content or test changes in this branch.
 Preview your work at [pre.docs.arion2000.xyz](https://pre.docs.arion2000.xyz).

 - experimental: This development branch is dedicated to implementing new technical features for the documentation, excluding content.
-Explore and experiment at [dev.arion2000.xyz](https://dev.arion2000.xyz).
+Preview your work for this branch at [dev.arion2000.xyz](https://dev.arion2000.xyz).

 ## How to Contribute